-46 f 36 respondents sampled .The researcher used a purposive sampling technique to choose the respondents for the employer.
+Using the above formula contractor 46 for consultants 36 respondents sampled .The researcher used a purposive sampling technique to choose the respondents for the employer.
 It is known that ERA has five regional directorates and one express way directorate.
 Each directorate has its own project management structure starting from directorate to low level project staff.
 Each directorate has its own team leader, lead engineer, and other technical staff.
 Accordingly, the researcher purposively picks five respondents from each directorate who have been directly involved in the claiming process.

-the researcher tries to address all the population.

 3.5 Type and Source of Data

-The data collection approach will adopted for conducting this research includes both primary and secondary sources.
-Questionnaire, interview and desk study provide the primary data for this thesis while the secondary data sources include renowned claim related journals those especially in project and construction management, internet sources, as well as reviewing related archival documents (such as claim /requests/notification, correspondences between parties, claim substantiation documents and other related document) on contractual issues of various construction works.
-These different methods of data collection will be used in order that the data or information obtained from one can be supplemented by the others whereby the collected data will give multiple evidences.
+The data collection approach adopted for conducting this research includes both primary and secondary sources.
+Questionnaire, interview and desk study provide the primary data for this thesis whereas, the secondary data sources include renowned claim related journals ,research papers, condition of contracts ,contractual documents and reviewing related archival documents such as claim /requests/notification, correspondences between parties, claim substantiation documents and other related documents on contractual issues of various construction works.
+These different methods of data collection methods used in order that the data or information obtained from one can be supplemented by the others whereby the collected data gives multiple evidences.

 3.5.1 Primary Data sources

-Data sources are the respondent which involved in the research and provide their perception/opinion on the question/questionnaires.
+Data sources are the respondents or other entity which involved in the research and provide information and perception/opinion.

-This research collected the primary data’s from the following data sources:-
+The research collected the primary data’s from the following data sources:-

 From ERA: Particularly from the employer side headquarter offices, all the construction project management directorates were involved.
 Specifically, staff involved in contact administration (particularly claim administration), the engineering department, team leader, project engineer, and site engineers involved in data collection.
 The respondents were selected purposively.
 The reason behind using the above techniques is to pick the person who has better awareness and information about the case.